OpenRiak/riak_kv/docs/QueryAPI.md

 - Setup and distribute the query;
   - parse the API request, validate the request, start a query server, find a coverage plan, initiate snapshots of all vnodes required for the query.
 - Scan the index entries (concurrently across vnode backends);
-  - read and deserialise and merge blocks of index entries at each level so that index entries within the range can be passed in key order to be evaluated and filtered.
+  - read, deserialise and merge blocks of index entries at each level so that index entries within the range can be passed in key order to be evaluated and filtered.
 - The filtering of each potential result within the range;
 - The buffering and potential deduplication of results at the vnode level.
 - the combination of query results using an aggregation expression.